amyspencerproject/amyspencerproject/README.md

 ![]()

-# Hello there!
-I'm Amy - a Project Manager and Frontend Developer who loves all things code
+I'm Amy — a Product Manager who works close to APIs, data platforms, and AI systems.
+I build personal projects to stay hands-on with the tools and workflows I think about as a PM.

-- 🤖 I’m particularly interested in building with AI
+🤖 I’m particularly interested in building with AI

-- 🦋 I’m currently exploring Vibe coding but also reviewing JS fundamentals

-- 🪢 I'm open to collaboration 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/amyspencercodes/)
+🪢 I'm open to collaboration 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/amyspencercodes/

-- 🌟 Fun fact: A ["jiffy"](https://en.wikipedia.org/wiki/Jiffy_(time)) is a real unit of time, equal to the time it takes for light to travel one femtometer